yamil-issa/nestjs-final-test/README.md

 ## TODO list

+## prerequisites
+Install and start docker

+## Run
-- Pour lancer les tests, utilisez le script npm suivant : `npm run test:e2e:mongodb`
+- To run the tests, use the following npm script: `npm run test:e2e:mongodb`
-- Pour lancer le serveur utilisez le script npm suivant: `npm run start:mongodb`
+- To start the server, use the following npm script: `npm run start:mongodb`